panzerdp/dmitripavlutin.com/content/posts/063-explicit/index.md

 ![Application structure by use-cases](./images/structure-2.png)

 Neither the framework (like GatsbyJS), UI library (React) should dictate me how to structure the application.

-This point of view is called the [Screaming architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html).
+This structuring can be metaphorically named [Screaming architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html).

 ## 5. Conclusion